Premonoidal and Kleisli double categories: Introduction

-In \seref{cubical} we explore the anticipated relationship between premonoidality and quasi-functors.
-Here we rely on our Proposition 3.3 and Corollary 3.5 from \cite{Fem:Gray} and conclude in the present \coref{central} that a double category $\Dd$ has a pseudodouble quasi-functor $H:\Dd\times\Dd\to\Dd$ if and only if $\Dd$ is binoidal and purely central (meaning that there is a double functor $\Dd\to\Zz_p(\Dd)$).
+In \seref{cubical1} we explore the anticipated relationship between premonoidality and quasi-functors.
+Here we rely on our Proposition 3.3 and Corollary 3.5 from \cite{Fem:Bif} and conclude in the present \thref{lr central} that a double category $\Dd$ has a pseudodouble quasi-functor $H:\Dd\times\Dd\to\Dd$ if and only if $\Dd$ is binoidal and purely central.
+For such a double category we introduce a {\em pure center pseudodouble category}, which is then determined by such quasi-functor and entails a functorial choice of centrality structures.
+We also explore one-sided centers in relation to pseudodouble quasi-functors and a (general) center double category induced by two partially related pseudodouble quasi-functors, see \ssref{not diff}.
+At this point we indeed study the mentioned center double categories for {\em binoidal} double categories and defer their study for {\em premonoidal} double categories to \seref{center premon}.